 Detail of the tablet of the chimneypiece illustrated in fig. 34.

-James Kirk (etcher) after Francis Barlow, “The Dog and Piece of Flesh,” published by Robert Sayer (London, ca. 1760). (© Trustees of the British Museum.)
+James Kirk (etcher) after Francis Barlow, “The Dog and Piece of Flesh,” published by Robert Sayer (London, ca. 1760). (© The Trustees of the British Museum.
+Shared under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) licence.)

 Simon Gribelin after Paolo de Mattheis, The Judgment of Hercules, engraving from Anthony Ashley Cooper, 3rd Earl of Shaftesbury, Characteristicks of Men, Manners, Opinions, Times.